zuplo/docs/docs/zuplo-api-management-product-overview/index.md

 - Integrations with other services, like Auth0
 - And much more

-Zuplo is handle more than 1.5 billion API requests per month, here’s what some of our users have to say:
+Zuplo handles more than 1.5 billion API requests per month, here’s what some of our users have to say:

 > ***"Overall, working with Zuplo is much easier than battling with Envoy filters.
 Excellent work and keep it rolling!"***
 >